ASTM E 2357: Air Leakage Testing for the Real World

 ASTM 2178 defines a standard process for testing air barrier materials.
 However, it simply tests a single material—such as a flexible air barrier membrane—in a laboratory test device.
 This provides useful information on its air leakage—or air permeance.
 But because the material is tested in isolation, ASTM 2178 doesn’t simulate a realistic scenario.
 That’s where ASTM E 2357 comes in.

 ASTM E 2357 is a standardized test designed to assess an air barrier assembly’s ability to resist air leakage in simulated real-world conditions.
 Prior to the introduction of ASTM E 2357, standardized tests evaluated only individual components of the air barrier assembly—the air barrier product alone, flashing, or sealing materials.
-But this approach does not provide the information needed to understand how these components will perform together.
+But this approach does not provide the information needed to understand how these components will perform together within the building envelope.

 ASTM E 2357 overcomes this limitation by defining a uniform method of evaluating the entire assembly.
 The standard defines a specimen wall assembly that is a realistic, 8-foot-square wall mock-up including a window opening with flashing and typical wall penetrations like pipes, vents and ties, as well as roof and concrete foundation tie-ins (see figure below).
 This provides a realistic evaluation of air barrier assembly performance and helps verify that the components are compatible with each other.

 Diagram of specimen wall for testing air barrier assembly performance, as specified in ASTM E 2357.

 The standard also defines a specific test procedure.
 The wall specimen is mounted in a well-sealed test chamber with an air supply that allows application and measurement of both positive and negative air pressure differentials across the wall structure in three stages:

 - Sustained Load – 600 Pa (12.5 psf), equivalent to a 70 mph wind speed for 1 hour.